Croydon and Old Whitgiftians: 3

 Epsom: 7 (Turnbull, W.Hunt 2, Midmer 2, Hebden, Marfleet)

-The second-half saw Epsom step up their attacking play; after five minutes James Midmer forced home a short corner rebound for 3-2, and shortly after a flowing move down the left saw Sean Hebden touch home Paul Atkinson’s cross for 4-2.
-Another sharp passing move then saw Hebden play in Mike Atkinson whose fierce strike was blocked by a body on the line; Jack Marfleet converted the subsequent penalty stroke for 5-2.
+The second-half saw Epsom step up their attacking play; after five minutes they won a short corner and James Midmer forced home a rebound for 3-2.
+Shortly after, a flowing move down the left channel saw Paul Atkinson square to Sean Hebden to make it 4-2.
+An almost identical move then saw Hebden play in Mike Atkinson, this time a fierce strike was blocked by a body on the line but Jack Marfleet converted the subsequent penalty stroke for 5-2.
 Epsom were flying forward now and from another short corner Will Hunt improvised brilliantly to slide home a low shot for 6-2.
-Midmer then followed up a Marfleet aerial to slot home for 7-2.
+Midmer then chased a Marfleet aerial, and slotted home for 7-2.
 Croydon kept going and made it 7-3 near the close at a short corner with a strong low dragflick.
 This was a strong performance from Epsom who finally found some finishing touches, with Marfleet in particular very impressive in midfield.
 They remain on the road next weekend at Sunbury and Walton Hawks, and will hope to keep improving.